×

 Evaluation structure will be based on H/HP/P/F.

-Student performance will be assessed by daily evaluations from DAPOM faculty, as well completion of daily assignments covering basic anesthesia topics.
+Student performance will be assessed by daily evaluations from DAPOM faculty, as well as completion of daily assignments covering basic anesthesia topics.
 Grades will be weighted as follows:

 • Attendance and clinical evaluations: 60%